techakki/MobileApp/README.md

 ## Mobile App
 Mobile Application build using React Native.
-It is just experiment application to share the code between two platform.
+Using other repo as npm dependency for state management.